top of page

 What a Notary Does

-• Confirms identity using acceptable ID
+• Confirms identity using valid ID

 • Applies a notary seal and certificate